General information about the Privacy Act and the APPs can also be found of the Office of the Australian Information Commissioner's website.

 If you have any comments on the technical operations or functionality of the pages of our website, please use this contact form.

 Answering the questions on this form is voluntary and does in any way affect your access to this website.
-You can use a pseudonym, or you do not have to identify yourself, when you are completing the contact form to provide the Department with site feedback.
+You can use a pseudonym, or you do not have to identify yourself, when you are completing the contact form to provide us with site feedback.

-By submitting any personal information through online forms you are consenting, for the purposes of the Privacy Act 1988 (Cth), to your personal information being disclosed to the Department of Communications and potentially other appropriate third parties, Commonwealth government entities and statutory agencies for the purposes of responding to your request and also, program administration, regulation and evaluation.
+By submitting any personal information through online forms you are consenting, for the purposes of the Privacy Act 1988 (Cth), to your personal information being disclosed to us and potentially other appropriate third parties, Commonwealth government entities and statutory agencies for the purposes of responding to your request and also, program administration, regulation and evaluation.